 Social Media Buttons

 If your readers decide they like you and your blog, you want to make it easy for them to follow you in as many ways as possible!
 Most people keep these in their sidebar, toward the top.
-As you can see on the right, mine are at the very top of my site.
-Make sure to include a link for every social media platform where you’re active so people can choose where to follow you based on where they hang out online.
+As you can see on the right, mine are located in my sidebar.
+Make sure to include a link to every social media platform where you’re active so people can choose where to follow you based on where they hang out online.